Terms of Service

 2.1.
 Services Overview.
 Intercom's Services are a suite of messaging software-as-a-service solutions offered through a single platform.
 The Services are designed to enable Customer to manage communications with People through the entire lifecycle of their relationship with Customer and to provide a Dashboard for accessing and managing Customer Data regarding those People.
 Customer may import and export Customer Data between the Services and certain Third-Party Platforms through supported integrations.
 The Services also include Intercom Code deployed on Customer Properties to enable live chat and messaging functionality.

 2.3.
-Access to Services .
-Customer may access and use the Services solely for its own benefit and in accordance with the terms and conditions of this Agreement, the Documentation and any scope of use restrictions designated in the applicable Order Form (including without limitation the number of People tracked).
+Access to Services.
+Customer may access and use the Services solely for its own benefit (and for the benefit of People) and in accordance with the terms and conditions of this Agreement, the Documentation and any scope of use restrictions designated in the applicable Order Form (including without limitation the number of People tracked).
 Use of and access to the Services is permitted only by Permitted Users.
 If Customer is given API keys or passwords to access the Services on Intercom's systems, Customer will require that all Permitted Users keep API keys, user ID and password information strictly confidential and not share such information with any unauthorized person.
 User IDs are granted to individual, named persons and may not be shared.
 If Customer is accessing the Services using credentials provided by a third party (e.g., Google), then Customer will comply with all applicable terms and conditions of such third party regarding provisioning and use of such credentials.
 Customer will be responsible for any and all actions taken using Customer's accounts and passwords.
-If any Permitted User who has access to a user ID is no longer an employee (or Contractor, as set forth below) of Customer, then Customer will immediately delete such user ID and otherwise terminate such Permitted User's access to the Service.
+If any Permitted User who has access to a user ID is no longer an employee (or Contractor, as set forth below) of Customer, then Customer will promptly delete such user ID and otherwise terminate such Permitted User's access to the Service.
 The right to use the Services includes the right to deploy Intercom Code on Customer Properties in order to enable messaging, chat and similar functionality and to collect Customer Data for use with the Services as further described below.

 2.4.
 Intercom Apps.
 To the extent Intercom provides Intercom Apps for use with the Services, subject to all of the terms and conditions of this Agreement, Intercom grants to Customer a limited, non-transferable, non-sublicensable, non-exclusive license during any applicable Subscription Term to use the object code form of the Intercom Apps internally, but only in connection with Customer's use of the Service and otherwise in accordance with the Documentation and this Agreement.